 So what exactly are the features of these 529 college savings plans that make them so attractive from an estate planning perspective?
 Unlike Education IRAs, there are no income limits that restrict, or prohibit, an investor from fully contributing to a plan.
 That means virtually everyone qualifies as an accountholder for a 529 plan.
 But there's even more good news.

-Another nice feature of 529 plans is their ability to allow wealthy individuals to reduce their estate tax bill by taking advantage of a $15,000 annual tax-free gift contribution.
+Another nice feature of 529 plans is their ability to allow wealthy individuals to reduce their estate tax bill by taking advantage of a $15,000 annual tax-free gift contribution in 2020.
 Married couples can contribute up to $30,000 for each beneficiary in a single year without federal gift tax consequences.

 Individuals trying to catch up, or simply accelerate the reduction in the size of their estate, can fund five years' worth of gifts by contributing up to $75,000 ($150,000 for married couples) in the first of a five-year period.
 Contributions of this size can go a long way in reducing the size of an estate, eliminating or minimizing estate taxes, and funding a college education.